StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/about-task-logs.md

 # About Task Logs

-This topic explains what task logs are and how they're used in TheHive.

-## Definition

 A task log—also referred to as an activity—is where analysts record their actions, observations, and decisions in response to a [task](about-tasks.md).

 ## Sources